Advocacy Day for Access & Independence

 • Our lawmakers hold the keys to unlocking each of these barriers.
 Read the full booklet to learn about how our lawmakers can unlock these barriers.

-What do we do with the booklet?
+What do we do with the guide?

 • After Advocacy Day, we provide lawmakers with postcards written by people with disabilities.